-Families with children who struggle face many of the same challenges that typical families face during the holidays (figuring out how to spend time with relatives, finding the right holiday gift, negotiating family gatherings, and so on), but for many CFK families, there are added demands that can make ordinary challenges exceptionally difficult.
-According to our families, some of the most difficult challenges are:
+Families with children who struggle face many of the same challenges that typical families face during the holidays.
+Connecting for Kids families still figure out how to spend time with relatives, find the right holiday gift, and negotiate family gatherings - but for many, there are added demands that can make holidays harder to get through.

 While many of our families know how to resolve these problems, many have trouble actually implementing the solutions because our culture reinforces self-reliance and putting family before ourselves.
 Others simply don't have time or energy to do more than simply survive the holidays.

 According to CFK families, the things that make the biggest difference between surviving the holidays and enjoying them are: